wangfei304187/myprj02/readme.txt

-first line
+the first line
-second line
+the second line
-third line
+the third line